benrochford/benrochford.github.io/README.md

 ### Background
 I've been a Software Engineering Intern at Pegasystems and Shentel in the past.
-When I'm not in Atlanta, I call historic Williamsburg Virgnia my home.
+When I'm not in Atlanta, I call historic Williamsburg Virginia my home.
 I play flute, piano, percussion, and produce electronic music.
 I am an Eagle Scout, and a leader on campus in Marching Band and at The Wesley Foundation.

 ### Links + Contact